gTile/gTile/README.md

 This extension is developed at [GitHub](https://github.com/gTile/gtile).

-See gTile help in Preferences for info on development and debugging.

 It was originally developed by [vibou](https://github.com/vibou) with help from multiple contributors, and is now community supported.

 gTile is licensed under the [GPL v2+](https://www.gnu.org/licenses/gpl-2.0.html)

+For debugging, enable debug in preferences, and in terminal run journalctl /usr/bin/gnome-shell -f

 ## Enjoy!